 The two solutions are named as A and B just to make the method easier for the students to follow.

 The two solutions should be mixed together and poured into a tray.
 Plain A4-sized paper is then floated on the surface.
 A wide range of paper types seem to work, but avoid very shiny paper or very coarse paper.
 It works best if the tray is gently swirled to cover all the underside of the paper, without prodding it with fingers and pens!
 The paper should then be hung up to dry in a dark part of the lab, and then left flat in a drawer or a lightproof box.

 Making a blueprint

-When the students are ready, they should arrange their objects or paper cut-outs on the blueprint paper.
-The paper must be dry – it doesn't work if the paper is damp.
+When the students are ready, they should arrange their objects or paper cut-outs on the blueprinting paper.
+The paper must be dry – it doesn’t work if the paper is damp.

 Per group of students:

-approx. 20 sheets plain A4 paper (or a size appropriate to the tray)
+- about 20 sheets of plain A4 paper (or a size appropriate to the tray)

 In the lab:

 digital balance, precise to ±1 g or ±0.1 g